The Rev. Jeremy L. Williams, Ph.D. is a nationally sought-out thinker, preacher, leader, and

 School of Theology, the Unity Summit, and multiple annual and district conferences.
 He has

-received appointments in Gurley, Alabama; Nashville, Tennessee; and Bridgeport, Connecticut.
-He
+received appointments in Gurley, Alabama; Nashville, Tennessee; Bridgeport and Hartford, Connecticut.

 corporate office of the Boys & Girls Clubs of North Alabama, where in one year he secured over